Patient Assistance Program

 How will I know if my patient has been approved?

 If approved, patients will receive a letter in the mail.
-Also, if a patient opts in for automated phone notification on the application, they will receive an automated message.
+Also, if a patient opts in for automated phone notification or text message on the application, they will receive an automated message.

 If approved, how long will my patient be enrolled in the program?